nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### What it is

-Filters through the appointment records in PlannerMd and shows the appointments that matches the filter parameters.
+Filters through the appointment records in PlannerMD and shows the appointments that matches the filter parameters.

 There are 4 possible parameters provided to a filter appointment command are:
 * Patient keywords (Filters appointments whose patient's name contains one of the keywords provided)